Murari Jha

 Baggage From ‘The Longest March’

-For this exhibition, the artist creates enigmatic three-dimensional objects in various materials—bronze, wood, stone, and M-Seal, an epoxy putty used to repair objects, fill cracks, and plug leaks.
-Jha’s sculptures resemble everyday objects, yet their likeness is fleeting and elusive.
-Throughout the exhibition, a conversation unfolds between these small-scale sculptures, inviting viewers to reimagine their own sensory experiences and memories.
-The “baggage” in the exhibition’s title refers to the myriad objects we carry, both physically and psychologically, through our lives.
-“The Longest March” alludes to the recent pandemic lockdown, a time when everyone had to reevaluate their daily lives.
-The artist explores the idea of returning in both time and space.
-Within his exhibition, Jha performed as a magician, narrating the stories of these objects, while their shapes and sizes continuously shift.
+Baggage from ‘The Longest March’ Nature Morte (New Delhi) Year – 2022-23 In this exhibition, the artist presents a series of enigmatic three-dimensional objects made from bronze, wood, stone, and sealants—an epoxy putty commonly used for repairing objects, filling cracks, and sealing leaks.
+Jha’s sculptures resemble everyday items, yet their forms remain elusive, challenging viewers’ perceptions.
+As the exhibition unfolds, a dialogue emerges between these small-scale sculptures, encouraging viewers to reimagine their own sensory experiences and memories.
+The term “baggage” in the exhibition’s title refers to the physical and psychological burdens we carry throughout our lives.
+“The Longest March” alludes to the pandemic lockdown, a period that forced people to reevaluate their daily existence.
+This project extends Jha’s previous explorations of the idea of return—both in time and space.
+As part of the exhibition, Jha also performed as a magician, narrating the stories behind these objects.

+Returning to Earth – A Kinder Search for Home Commissioned by the Samdani Art Foundation and the Kiran Nadar Museum of Art (2022–2023), this work was part of Very Small Feelings, curated by Akansha Rastogi and Diana Campbell.
+It was first presented at the Dhaka Art Summit (February 3–11, 2023) and later exhibited at the Kiran Nadar Museum of Art in New Delhi (July 4–October 3, 2023).
 Murari Jha stages a landscape that we carry within us—seen, felt, and absorbed.
 This work emerged from his reflections on the desperate journeys of millions of migrant laborers who braved all odds to return home during India’s first COVID lockdown, even at the cost of their lives.
 Thus, returning to the earth becomes a gentler search for and understanding of home.
 Jha encourages us to immerse ourselves in his scattered arrangements, replenishing memories of our growing-up landscapes and our relationships with the sun, moon, mountains, earth, trees, water, and animals.
 By inviting and accumulating observations, stories, and personal and social associations with each element—alongside colloquial phraseology and idioms—Jha invites visitors to interact, play, touch, speak, and write on a provided slate within the installation.
-Working across mediums such as performance, sculpture, and painting, Jha’s art reveals the personal as political, the performativity of body and object, and the psychological processing of everyday occurrences and environments.
+Working across multiple mediums Jha’s project reveals the personal trauma that shapes both the body and the spaces it inhabits.

 Scroll to Top